pdfkit/pdfkit/README.md

    HTML source make sure you use complete paths (either file paths or urls including the domain).

+*  **Resource url differ from server env:** Image sources and hrefs in the PDF link to the environment variables by default.
+The code is executed on the server, so if the @env domain is blocked or used interally, the PDF generated could be missing images.
+You can set a root_url in the configuration that is used to point to these images.

 ## TODO
  - add amd64 support in --install-wkhtmltopdf